deomsh/ISOINFO.G4B/README.md

 UDF 3:      --LSN=sector|--LBN=number [--OFFSET=bytes] [--MIRROR|--PREVIOUS]

 REMARKS
+Maximum length of PATH (and FILE) about 510 chars
 All (greyed-out) hex-offsets zero based (ECMA-119 starts at 1, so read '+1')
 ISO-9660 and UDF tested up to 8GB-DVD, UDF up to 465GB-Partition (on Hard Disk)
 On ISO-9660 big-endian values are read-out but only showed if exist and not equal to little-endian value